Last updated on February 11th, 2026 at 12:49 pm

 The Fall of E-Coat and Black Oxide

-Highly toxic processes
+Highly regulated, chemical-intensive processes

-Limited color options
+Limited color flexibility

 Superior Finishing Methods in the Modern Metal Fabrication Shop